 - 1 cup water

-- 1 lb broccoli florets, chopped in small bite-size pieces
+- 1 pound broccoli florets, chopped into small, bite-size pieces

-- 8 oz shredded cheddar cheese, 2 cups
+- 8 ounces shredded cheddar cheese, about 2 cups

-- Sprinkle the rice flour over the softened vegetables, stir to cook for about 1-2 minutes.
+- Sprinkle sweet rice flour over the softened vegetables, stir to cook for about 1-2 minutes.

 - Gradually stir in the vegetable or chicken stock and water.
 Add in the broccoli.
 Cover and simmer for 10-15 minutes or until broccoli stems are fork-tender.